tidiane-camaret/tidiane-camaret.github.io/_posts/2021-12-19-learning-EEG-representations-natural-language-descriptions.markdown

 To further evaluate the generalization capability of the learned representations, we assess few-shot performance by training the classifier on a small subset, held out from the training of EEG-CLIP (Figure~\ref{fig:image2}).
 The limited labeled data setting reflects realistic clinical scenarios where large labeled datasets are difficult to acquire.
 New clinical applications often only have access to small patient datasets.
 As such, assessing few-shot transfer is important for demonstrating clinical utility and feasibility.

 ## EEG data preprocessing
-We preprocess the EEG data, taking inspiration from the preprocessing steps in \cite{schirrmeister_deep_2018}:
+We preprocess the EEG data, taking inspiration from the preprocessing steps in [Schirrmeister et al., 2018](https://arxiv.org/abs/1703.05051) The following steps are applied to the EEG recordings in the TUAB dataset:

     - Select a subset of 21 electrodes present in all recordings.
     - Exclude the first minute of the recordings and only use the first 2 minutes after that.